Sunday, May 5, 2019

 Michael meets again with Roth, who knows Fredo came with the money.
 Michael wants time to think about investing, but he’s just stalling to carry out his assassination plot.
 He also wants to know who gave the order to kill Pentangeli, since he didn’t.
 The unspoken accusation is that Roth did.
 Roth counters with the story of Moe Green (who was in the first film) who was Roth’s partner a long time ago (and was modeled after gangster Bugsy Siegel, who helped create Las Vegas).
 Roth calls Green a great man of vision, and Roth loved him.
 But, he defied Michael and as Roth says, “somebody put a bullet through his eye.”
 Roth says he didn’t question who gave the order, “because it had nothing to do with business.”
 Here we have the acceptance of murder committed in the course of conducting business, so important is making a profit that a person’s life is secondary.
 As was noted in the initial movie, cruelty in the moneymaking world is “not personal,” the “person” part of that word being negated when business is transacted.
 Roth doesn’t give Michael any more time, saying they will be partners if the money is on the table when he wakes up from his nap; otherwise, their relationship will be terminated.

 Fredo and Michael entertain some senators and a judge at a club, showing how gangsters and politicians intermingle well.
 Geary, not having learned from his overindulgence in his sexual appetites, tells Fredo he’s interested in hooking up with one of the local beautiful women.
 Johnny Ola is there and again Fredo acts like they have never met before.
 They go to a sex club, and Fredo has consumed a great deal of alcohol at this point.
 Geary asks Fredo where did he find this club, and Fredo lets slip, “Johnny Ola brought me here.”
 He goes on to say that Roth won’t go to these places, but Ola knows them well.
 Michael’s eyes shift toward his brother, realizing Fredo lied to him about knowing Roth’s henchman, and now sees his own brother as a traitor.
 This betrayal is especially painful coming from his immediate family, the place where he put all his trust.
-Now, Michael feels he can’t believe anyone who pretends to be his ally, suggesting that the lying that goes around comes back around to harm the deceiver.
+Now, Michael feels he can’t believe anyone who pretends to be his ally, suggesting that the lying that goes around comes around to harm the deceiver.

 Later, Michael’s silent bodyguard/assassin (Amerigo Tot), dressed in black, looking like the angel of death, sneaks into Roth’s hotel room and kills Ola.
 But he must get out before murdering Roth since doctors are there preparing to send the old man to the hospital.
 The killer goes to the hospital, tries to smother Roth, but is killed by military guards.
 So, Michael has failed despite his intelligent plotting to stop his powerful nemesis.

 Michael and Fredo are at the Presidential Place for the New Year’s celebration.
 But as Michael predicted, the rebels have the government on the run.
 Soldiers march in and the President announces his capitulation.
 The irony here is that Roth’s dream of welding together government and criminality into a type of capitalistic heaven is defeated by the communist forces of Fidel Castro.
 Michael aggressively hugs Fredo, telling him there is a plane waiting to take them to Miami, since Michael knew he would need to get away quickly if Roth was killed.
 He fiercely kisses Fredo on the lips, a combination of love and violence resulting from the realization of treachery.
+It's sort of a kiss of death.
 Michael tells his brother he knows that it was Fredo who is the traitor, and says, “You broke my heart.”
 Michael here acknowledges that his reliance on the love for his family is shattered.
 Fredo slinks off, afraid of his own sibling’s wrath.
 In the mobs of people trying to flee the revolutionary forces, Michael sees Fredo and tells him to come in his car to escape.
 But Fredo, who knows about his brother’s past acts of vengeance, runs off in fear.
 As Michael heads to the airport, the revolutionary forces yell “Fidel” which drives home the defeat of the “Gangsta’s Paradise” dream.
 (My apologies to Coolio for the reference).

 Back in the states Michael meets with Tom, asking him what he bought Michael’s son for Christmas, so it will seem like he knew about the gift.
 Michael, the family man, has let his business take precedence over his connecting with his family on the most family-oriented holiday.
 But, of course, appearances must be maintained, so he will lie about previously knowing what was bought.
 Tom says that Roth used a private boat to get out of Cuba.
 He had a stroke, but recovered, the man seemingly having cat-like nine lives.
 He is in Miami.
 Fredo apparently made it to New York.
 Michael says he wants Tom to get in touch with his brother and tell him he knows Roth misled him and didn’t know they were plotting to kill Michael.
 What Michael says may be what he believes, but it really doesn’t matter to him.
 The fact that Fredo did something behind Michael’s back with a rival is enough to condemn him.
 Tom reluctantly tells Michael that Kay had a miscarriage, which strikes another blow against Michael’s need for a strong family foundation.
 He is angry that Tom can’t tell him if it would have been a boy, which is what he had hoped for to help carry on the manly Sicilian legacy.